Bwc9876/git-from-scratch/index.typ

 - #acc1[100644] #acc2[myself]#acgrey[\\0]#acc3[\<the tree’s hash\>]

+But we don’t know the hash of our tree, how can we reference it?
+The correct hash depends on us already knowing the hash!

 ---

-But we don’t know the hash of our tree, how can we reference it?
-The correct hash depends on us knowing the hash!

 If we edited the Git source code in some way that allowed us to reference a tree within itself \(someone did this by using a weaker hashing algorithm and brute-forcing the hash), Git will segfault (crash).

-However, because Git uses SHA-1 which is good enough™, we can be sure that tree objects will never contain cycles.
+However, because Git uses SHA-1 (by default) which is good enough™, we can be sure that tree objects will never contain cycles.

 == The Git Index - How `git add` works
 <the-git-index---how-git-add-works>

-When staging changes in Git via `git add` your files are added to a special file, `.git/index`.
-This file keeps track of staged changes in your working tree and is used by Git to create a tree object when committing.
+When staging changes in Git via `git add`, your files are added to a special file, `.git/index`.
+This file keeps track of staged changes in your working tree and is used to create a tree object when committing.

+This file's format isn't too important, it's effectively just a list of files that have changed, and how they've changed.

 You can manually add files to the index via `git update-index --add`.
 This command acts as a backend to the `git add` and `git rm` commands.